GhostPack/RestrictedAdmin/README.md

 While Restricted Admin Mode is not enabled by default on systems, we can enable it by setting the value of `DisableRestrictedAdmin` to 0 at `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Lsa`.
 In order to do this remotely, we could use remote registry, however this is not always enabled on systems (particularly workstations).
 Instead, we can use the [StdRegProv WMI class](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/regprov/stdregprov) to flip this value remotely.
 This approach was later expanded by @airzero24 in his [WMIReg](https://github.com/airzero24/WMIReg) project.

-The TypeLib GUID of Certify is **79F11FC0-ABFF-4E1F-B07C-5D65653D8952**.
+The TypeLib GUID of RestrictedAdmin is **79F11FC0-ABFF-4E1F-B07C-5D65653D8952**.
 This is reflected in the Yara rules currently in this repo.

 **I did not invent or figure out any of this**.
 For more information and references on the work this was built on, see the **References** section at the bottom of this README.